Lady Susan Hussey

-Family
+Early life

-Hussey is the fifth and youngest daughter of the 12th Earl Waldegrave, and Mary Hermione Grenfell (1909–1995).
+Lady Susan Katharine Waldegrave was born on 1 May 1939 in Bath, Somerset.
+She is the fifth and youngest daughter of the 12th Earl Waldegrave, and Mary Hermione Grenfell (1909–1995).
 She is the sister of the 13th Earl Waldegrave and the Conservative politician William Waldegrave.
 Her aunt, Dame Frances Campbell-Preston, was lady-in-waiting to Queen Elizabeth The Queen Mother.